codeface-io/SwiftNodes/README.md

 * Usability, safety, extensibility and maintainability – which also imply simplicity.
 * In particular, the API is supposed to feel familiar and fit well with official Swift data structures.
 So one question that has started to guide its design is: What would Apple do?
 * We put the above qualities over performance.
 But that doesn't mean we neccessarily end up with suboptimal performance.
 The only compromise SwiftNodes currently involves is that nodes are value types and can not be referenced, so they must be hashed.
-But that doesn't change the average case complexity and we might even be able to avoid the hashing for essential use cases by exploiting array indices and accepting lower sorting performance.
+But that doesn't change the average case complexity and, in the future,  we might even be able to avoid the hashing for essential use cases by exploiting array indices and accepting lower sorting performance.

+### Value Semantics

+`Graph` is `Sendable` and thereby ready for the strict concurrency safety of Swift 6.
+Like the official Swift data structures, `Graph` is even a pure `struct` and inherits the benefits of value types:

+* You decide on mutability by using `var` or `let`.
+* You can easily copy a whole `Graph`.
+* You can use a `Graph` as a `@State` or `@Published` variable with SwiftUI.
+* You can use property observers like `didSet` to observe changes in a `Graph`.

 ## How to Create, Edit and Query Graphs